ms499/webofthings-1/ppt/TDFlexibility.md

 ---
 **Suggestions**
-- There should be 1 parameter in Things Description which should be used to give the flexibility to chose the algorithm like MD5, SHA256 etc like it is done for bearer token scheme [ref](https://www.rfc-editor.org/rfc/rfc7616#section-3.7)
+- There should be 1 parameter in Things Description which should be used to give the flexibility to chose the algorithm like MD5, SHA256 etc like it is done for bearer token scheme. [ref](https://www.rfc-editor.org/rfc/rfc7616#section-3.7)
 - There should be some support for negotiations of parameters like algorithm, nonce, opaque parameter which is used to calculate the final response value.
 - Things Description can have some optional parameters like opaque and realm which are used to calculate the digest value and can be static(based on the requirement of the application).
-- Section 3.4 of rfc7616 states all the necessary rules required for the Authorization header [ref](https://www.rfc-editor.org/rfc/rfc7616#section-3.4)
+- Section 3.4 of rfc7616 states all the necessary rules required for the Authorization header. [ref](https://www.rfc-editor.org/rfc/rfc7616#section-3.4)
 ---